aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-xml/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to XML in C# Online for Free" %}}

-The following example demonstrates how to convert XLTM to XML document format in C#.
+The following example demonstrates how to convert XLTM to XML in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into XML format.
+Follow the easy steps to convert XLTM to XML.
 Upload your XLTM file, then simply save it as XML file.
 For both XLTM reading and XML writing you can use fully qualified filenames.
 The output XML content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}